briandoyle81/adventOfCode2021/README.md

 Part 2 took a bit longer.
 Was rushing to compete with a friend and of course had lots of typos, etc.  Initially thought that my solution was wrong, then I realized I didn't count the score from the right direction.

+# 11
+This one was ugly.
+Started after driving home after a long weekend.
+Spent forever fighting through minor errors in my approach for part 1.

+But I got part 2 in less than 5 minutes and less than 5 lines of code!

+# 12
+This one was a ton of fun for part 1.
+Knew it would be a traversal.
+Took a little bit to hone it to produce the correct result.

+Part 2 was straightforward but took 30 lines and 30 minutes, mostly because I have a hard time with complicated logic statements.